topquark22/electronics/LM317/README.md

 The minimum differential is 3 volts between the input and the output.
 Therefore you must have **V_in >= V_out + 3**.

+The LM317 has no maximum input voltage.
+However, the difference between the input and output voltage should not exceed 40V.
+There is a high-voltage version, the LM317HV, which allows an in-out voltage difference of up to 60V.

 ## Script usage

 The script is prepopulated with a list of common resistor values, known in the industry